-The 2045 Comprehensive Metropolitan Transportation Plan (MTP) and Conformity Determination Report were adopted in FY 2019.
-In FY 2021, the MPO will begin the process of data collection and validation efforts, the technical analysis and engagement efforts for the 2050 MTP development.
-During FY 2021, staff evaluated processes used during the development of the MTP and determined where efficiencies and enhancements could be made.
+The 2050 Comprehensive Metropolitan Transportation Plan (MTP) and Conformity Determination Report were adopted in FY 2022.
+In FY 2023, the MPO will begin the process of evaluating processes used during the development of the 2050 MTP and determine where efficiencies and enhancements could be made.
 Staff will continue to maintain the MTP, including data layers, in partnership with NCDOT, TJCOG and local members.
 Staff will also work to incorporate and monitor performance measures to evaluate validity and viability of the plan.
-Refinements to the development and maintenance of socioeconomic data, transportation data, and public engagement will continue during FY 22.
-The 2045 MTP will be maintained through amendments or modifications as necessary, and local planning will continue in an effort to keep recommendations relevant and feasible.
-In FY 22, the MPO will focus on engaging the public to determine MPO priority projects, finalizing the financial scenarios and fiscal constraint for the MTP projects, and adopting the 2050 MTP.
+Refinements to the development and maintenance of socioeconomic data, transportation data, and public engagement will continue during FY 23.
+The 2050 MTP will be maintained through amendments or modifications as necessary, and local planning will continue in an effort to keep recommendations relevant and feasible.
+In FY 23, the MPO will focus on process enhancements for MTP work, and will continue efforts to address local planning activities in the context of the MTP.